cortex-js/compute-engine/src/docs/reference-linear-algebra.md

 A list (or vector) has a single axis.
 A matrix has two axes.
 A tensor has more than two axes.

-A scalar has no dimension and `Shape` returns an empty tuple.
+For a scalar, `Shape` returns an empty tuple.

 ```json example
 ["Shape", 5]